 Observing in Service Mode

-Filler and monitoring programs are ideal to be scheduled at the IAC80 and TCS telescopes in service mode.
+Filler and monitoring programs are ideal to be scheduled at the IAC80 telescope in service mode.
 Observations are carried out by the IAC’s Telescopic Operations Group or by the Technicians of Telescope Operations (TOT) and the presence of the user astronomer at the telescope is not required.
 The approved proposals will be added to the queue list.
 The execution of the observations will driven by both scientific and technical reasons, such as the available instrumental setup, the visibility of the targets, or possible temporal restrictions and weather conditions.
 The proposals will be on the queue for a period of 12 months.
 Typically two or three nights per months are reserved for service programs.

 Target of Opportunity